atlus

 Convert raw address and phone number strings into the OSM format.

-atlus is a Python package to convert raw address and phone number strings into
+atlus is a Python package to convert raw address, phone number, and opening

-the OSM format.
-It's designed to be used with US and Canadian phone numbers and
+hours strings into the OSM format.
+It's designed to be used with US and Canadian

 >>> import atlus